 If you’re interested in making some Asian-inspired appetizers, you’re going to want to make another Panda Express copycat recipe, these cream cheese wontons.
 A side of egg rolls is always a must-have on our table.

-Honey sesame chicken is great on its own, but to make it a complete meal, we’ll usually have it with rice and steamed vegetables.
+Honey sesame chicken is great on its own, but to make it a complete meal like my chicken broccoli stir fry, we’ll usually have it with rice and steamed vegetables.

 Storing